inspektor-gadget/inspektor-gadget/docs/guides/process-collector.md

 demo         mypod    mypod        sleep    41165
 ```

-We can also get the information in JSON format, by passing the `--json` flag.
+We can also get the information in JSON format, by passing the `-o json` flag.

 ```
-$ kubectl gadget process-collector -n demo --json
+$ kubectl gadget process-collector -n demo -o json
 [
   {
     "tgid": 34270,